Skip to main content

 Fulbright Programme

-The Fulbright Programme (see also Chapter 13.2) offers scholarships to Polish and US academic staff.
-Polish academic staff can carry out teaching assignments and / or research at US higher education or other institutions.
-Academic staff who specialise in culture and history of Poland and Central and Eastern Europe can be awarded a scholarship for a teaching assignment in an US HEI which collaborates with the Polish-US Fulbright Commission.
-Researchers representing the STEM areas (Science, Technology, Engineering, Mathematics) can apply for a scholarship to carry out a teaching-and-research project (lectures, seminars, workshops; development of a curriculum or teaching materials) or research project at an US higher education or other institution.
-US academic staff are awarded scholarships for teaching assignments and / or research work at a Polish HEI or research institution.
+Grants are awarded to Polish and U.S. academic staff, for example, to conduct their own teaching-and-research projects or research projects, or to teach classes for 3 to 10 months at hosting HEIs, research institutes or other institutions.
+Staff from Polish HEIs and research institutions who specialise in culture and history of Poland and Central and Eastern Europe can receive a grant for a teaching assignment in an U.S. HEI which collaborates with the Polish-US Fulbright Commission.
+Academics and researchers representing the STEM areas (Science, Technology, Engineering, Mathematics) can apply for a grant to carry out a teaching-and-research project (lectures, seminars, workshops; development of a curriculum or teaching materials) or conduct a research project at U.S. HEIs or other institution.

 National programmes / initiatives

-As part of its statutory responsibilities, the National Agency for Academic Agency (NAWA) (see the introductory section to Chapter 13) administers several programmes targeted at academic staff which involve learning mobility (in addition to the above-mentioned bilateral exchange programmes, CEEPUS, and national programmes offering scholarships for research mobility only).
+As part of its statutory responsibilities, the National Agency for Academic Agency administers several programmes targeted at academic staff which involve learning mobility (in addition to the programmes listed above and funded from other sources and national programmes offering scholarships for research mobility only).

-The Programme aims to support scientific development of Polish academic staff (and doctoral students) in all scientific disciplines.
+The Programme aims to support scientific development of Polish academic staff (and doctoral students; see Chapter 13.2.1) in all scientific disciplines.
 Academic staff are awarded scholarships for stays of 3 to 24 months at international research or academic institutions across the world to conduct research or development work, collect material for scientific publications, undertake a post-doctoral internship or other forms of research or academic activity.

 The Programme aims to boost internationalisation of Polish HEIs and research institutions.
 Grants are awarded for 6- to 24-month stays of international scholars (including Polish scholars working abroad on a permanent basis) who hold at least a doctoral degree in any discipline.
 Incoming scholars can conduct research, undertake a post-doctoral internship, collect material for research or a research publication and / or teach classes to students.

-See also the information about the programmes for doctoral students in Chapter 13.2.1 section ‘Student Mobility’
+See also the information about the programmes for doctoral students in Chapter 13.2.1 “Student Mobility”.